dulcedu/BlockchainPublicRegulationFabric-Food/README.md

 ![SetupDemo](images/setupdemo.png)

-You should now have three suppliers, two importers, two retailers and a regulator in your test data.
+You should now have two additional suppliers, one additional importer and one additional retailer in your test data.
 You can use the REST server or your local [Composer Playground](http://localhost:8080) to verify this.
+>If you executed everything in Step 4 in the online playground -- as intented -- you might want to redo these steps on your local network as well.
+This to get all business cards and test data generated there available to you in your local environment as well.

 ### Write a query to list all product listing contracts for a given supplier